Guhenriques/tech-zone/README.md

 ## Future implementations

 - Customers will be able to see their orders.
+- Product full details clickable.
-- More products will be available soon
+- More products will be available soon.

 ## Technologies Used